beckett-media/collect-infra/README.md

 `$ npm install -g typescript`

-## Deploying
+## Access

-Before deploying, you'll need an AWS IAM user account in the root AWS account.
+You'll need an AWS IAM user account in the root AWS account.
 And that user will need to be in the IAM group `platform-engineers`.

 Once that is done, you'll need to add a profile block to your `~/.aws/credentials` and `~/.aws/config` files that look like this